-- 1 Recall what causes the continental crust to spread and break at a diverging boundary. - 2 Referring to Figure 5.1 in section 5.1, identify the locations of the major mid-ocean ridges. - 3 Referring to Figure 5.1 in section 5.1, identify the locations of the diverging plate boundaries. - 4 Recall two examples of geographical features that are typical of diverging plate boundaries.
+- 1 Recall what causes the continental crust to spread and break at a diverging boundary. - 2 Referring to Figure 5.1, identify the locations of the major mid-ocean ridges. - 3 Referring to Figure 5.1, identify the locations of the diverging plate boundaries.